A boardroom of students in a lecture

 Step A: Choose two business specialisations

-Choose two of the following specialisations to study:
+Choose two of these specialisations to study:

 Step B: Complement your business specialisations

-Select one of the three options shown below.
+Select one of these three options:

 Option 1: A third business specialisation